skypjack/entt/docs/md/container.md

 available online demonstrate).<br/>
 `EnTT` doesn't try in any way to replace what is offered by the standard.
 Quite the opposite, given the widespread use that is made of standard containers.<br/>
-However, the library also tries to fill a gap in features and functionality by making available some containers initially developed for internal use.
+However, the library also tries to fill a gap in features and functionalities by making available some containers initially developed for internal use.

 This section of the library is likely to grow larger over time.
 However, for the